bharath12b5/mvn-linux/Building-JAVA-MongoDB-Driver.md

     ```
     On SLES 11 systems:
     ```shell
-    sudo zypper install -y git java-1_7_0-ibm-devel
+    sudo zypper install -y git java-1_7_0-ibm-devel-1.7.0_sr9.10-9.1.s390x
     ```
     On SLES 12 systems:
     ```shell
     sudo zypper install -y git java-1_7_1-ibm-devel
     ```
-  You may already have some of these packages installed - just install any that are missing.
+  Some of these packages may have been installed already - just install any that are missing.

 2. Download the source tree and checkout the required version

     ```shell
     cd /<source_root>/
     git clone https://github.com/mongodb/mongo-java-driver.git
-    cd mongo-java-driver
+    cd /<source_root>/mongo-java-driver
-    git checkout r3.0.2
+    git checkout r3.2.0
     ```
 3. Start the build process